crowdfavorite/wp-cf-post-api/README.txt

 Posts are updated in the same manner as creating a post.
 The API checks to see if a post exists by title, and if it does the post information is used to overwrite the existing post content.

 **Note:** Postmeta values are non-removable with the current version of the API.
 You can add to, update, or empty their values, but cannot remove the postmeta record once it's been created.

-### "CF FBWP - Post API Filters" Plugin

-This plugin sets a few different variables, and helps to create a page hierarchy.
-Depending on the setup of the new, incoming data, this plugin may no longer be necessary, and the variables set below could instead be passed in the original POST request.

-**Variables Set**

-	$data['post_type'] = 'page';  // Forcing incomming posts to the type "page"
-	$data['post_status'] = 'publish';  // Setting status to "publish"
-	$data['post_author'] = 1;  // Setting "admin" as the author
-	$data['post_title'] = str_replace('Facebook Developers | ', '', $data['post_title']);  // Removing "Facebook Developers | " from title (utilized for migration of posts into WordPress)

-**Page Hierarchy**

-When the JavaScript API documentation site was crawled, the title of the post came into the API in a hierarchical manner (e.g., FB.ApiClient.connect_getUnconnectedFriendsCount).
-Crowd Favorite implemented custom functionality to parse that title and, if necessary, create stub pages for parents of that page.
-Once the current page was created, with the title set to just the final portion of the original title instead of the entire hierarchy, this plugin assigns the proper parent to the post inside of WordPress; so that proper hierarchy was maintained.

 ---